ValeraTotsenko/mexc-pump-scanner/DEPLOYMENT.md

 - `telegram.token` – Telegram bot token.
 - `telegram.allowed_ids` – comma separated list of Telegram user IDs allowed to interact.

 Environment variables can be referenced in the YAML using `${VAR}` syntax.
-See `.env.example` for all available variables.
+The required names are listed below.

-## Environment variables
+## Required environment variables

-Create a `.env` file based on the example below and fill in your keys:
+Set the following variables in your shell or add them to the virtual environment activation script:

 ```bash
 MEXC_KEY=your_mexc_key